DeVante Parker: Miami Dolphins

-2021 season

 On November 5, 2021, Parker was placed on injured reserve with a hamstring injury.
 He was activated on December 4.
 In the 2021 season, Parker appeared in ten games and recorded 40 receptions for 515 receiving yards and two receiving touchdowns.

 New England Patriots

-On April 5, 2022, Parker was traded to the New England Patriots, along with a 2022 fifth-round pick, in exchange for a 2023 third-round pick.
+On April 5, 2022, Parker was traded to the Patriots, along with a 2022 fifth-round pick, in exchange for a 2023 third-round pick.
 In Week 3, against the Baltimore Ravens, Parker had five receptions for 156 receiving yards in the 37–26 loss.
 In the following game, Parker scored his first touchdown as a Patriot in the 27–24 overtime loss to the Green Bay Packers.
-He finished the season with 31 catches for 539 yards and three touchdowns through 13 games.
+He finished the season with 31 receptions for 539 receiving yards and three receiving touchdowns through 13 games.

+On June 28, 2023, Parker signed a contract extension with the Patriots.
+In the 2023 season, Parker appeared in and started 13 games.
+He finished with 33 receptions for 394 yards.

+Parker was released by the Patriots on March 14, 2024.

+Philadelphia Eagles

+On March 14, 2024, Parker signed a one-year contract with the Philadelphia Eagles.
+However, on May 20, Parker announced his retirement from football after nine seasons.